Post job

 General managers of operations are employed to oversee the overall operations of businesses.
 Their responsibilities include the improvement of the efficiency of the operations and overall management.
 They coordinate the primary performance goals for direct reporting functions and set the strategies for the organization.
 It is their responsibility to communicate strategy as well as results to employees.
 They also engage with the corporate officers in the strategic planning and development of the organization or enterprise.

 These skill sets are where the common ground ends though.
-A site manager responsibility is more likely to require skills like "safety procedures," "osha," "project management," and "site management."
-Whereas a general manager of operations requires skills like "develop team," "financial statements," "payroll," and "personnel processes."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a site manager are more likely to require skills like "safety procedures," "osha," "project management," and "site management."
+On the other hand, a job as a general manager of operations requires skills like "develop team," "financial statements," "payroll," and "personnel processes."
+As you can see, what employees do in each career varies considerably.

 On average, general managers of operations reach similar levels of education than site managers.
 General managers of operations are 1.6% more likely to earn a Master's Degree and 0.0% less likely to graduate with a Doctoral Degree.